 - see also http://www.sonicwall.com/furl/phishing/

 Other elements regard the general knowledge and common sense (is it really possible that someone distributes money as a gift to unknown people?).
 If you suspect that the email may be a phishing attempt, it is imperative that you do not click on the links and that you ask for information to an ICT contact person.

-The link "Phishing 2018" lists some emails which have already been identified as phishing attempts, classified according to the month during which they were sent out.
+The link "Anti-phishing guide" lists some emails which have already been identified as phishing attempts, classified according to the year during which they were sent out.
 If you think you have received a malicious email, check this list.
 If the email is not among those, please account.help [at] unitn.it (subject: sospetto%20phishing) (contact us asap): we will immediately activate the necessary measures.

 Thanks for your cooperation!